Health and Safety

 Initiatives aimed at preventing lost-time injuries

-Groupwide sharing of occupational accident information and responses at the time of an accident
+Groupwide sharing of occupational accident information and response measures

-Information relating to all occupational accidents resulting in lost time due to injury that occur at Teijin Group companies is distributed via an intranet to enable these experiences to be used as a reference and to help prevent the recurrence of similar accidents.
+Information on all occupational accidents involving lost time injuries within the Teijin Group is shared via the intranet to help prevent recurrence of similar incidents.
 In particular, if the circumstances and cause of the accident satisfy the requirements for a special audit as described in the ESH Audit Regulations, a special audit is performed either by the head office or the relevant business unit, depending on the details of the accident.
 Special audits check the status of on-site investigations to determine the cause of the accidents, the progress of recurrence prevention measures, and whether or not there are any points for improvement.

 Lost-time injury frequency rate and all occupational accident frequency rate

-• *Lost-time injury frequency rate indicates number of lost-time injured persons per one million working hours (figures are calculated based on calendar years).
+- *Lost-time injury frequency rate indicates the number of lost-time injured persons per one million working hours (figures are calculated based on calendar years).